dedicated to the research and development of Nitric oxide

 Dr. Michael J. Dunphy, Ph.D.

-Dr. Dunphy is the Dean of the Department of Arts & Sciences and a tenured Professor of Chemistry at Walsh University.
+Dr. Dunphy is the Vice President of Academic Affairs and a tenured Professor of Chemistry at Walsh University.
 He was the former Director of Clinical Toxicology for Accutox Labs,and the former Director of Analytical Toxicology at the Timken Mercy Medical Center.
 Dr. Dunphy has over 38 years of experience in chromatography and quantitative sciences, as well as 32 years of experience in bio-analytical research.